ataiva-software/vertex/kubernetes/README.md

 ## Deployment Options

-The Eden DevOps Suite can be deployed using either:
+The Vertex DevOps Suite can be deployed using either:

 1. **Kustomize**: Using the base manifests in the `base/` directory
 2. **Helm**: Using the Helm chart in the `charts/` directory (recommended)